 STEAM Honors’ students are required to take ten STEAM courses, one of which must be taken online or off-campus and two courses must be at the AP level.
-Students can apply for STEAM Honors at the end of their Freshman year; Class of 2018 students are eligible to apply at the end of their Sophomore year.
-Complete the STEAM Honors Application by Friday, May 27, 2016.
+Students can apply for STEAM Honors at the end of their Freshman year.

 STEAM Scholars’ students are required to take ten STEAM courses, one of which must be taken online or off-campus and two courses must be at the AP level.
 They will also complete an internship at a university, business, or non-profit.
 Finally, STEAM Scholars must successfully complete a final senior project focusing their efforts on STEAM issues with the approval of the student’s committee and STEAM Director.
 Students are eligible to apply for STEAM Scholars at the end of their Junior year.